-- 1. A graduate application for admission completed at www.aum.edu/apply and - 2.
-Official transcripts from all schools previously attended (college level only); these transcripts, if not in English, must be translated into English by an official translation service (Note: Please submit course content descriptions of any courses for which you wish to receive transfer credit); and - 3.
-A course-by-course evaluation by a recognized, expert service or qualified AUM individual(s) in the field of foreign credential evaluations and international admissions.
-Please contact the Office of International Affairs for a list of approved credentials evaluators.
+- 1. Completed online International Graduate Application for Admission. - 2.
+Official transcripts from all schools previously attended (university level only.) a.
+If not in English, transcripts must be translated into English by an official translation service. - 3.
+Transcript evaluation by a recognized, expert service or qualified AUM individual(s) in the field of foreign credential evaluations and international admissions.